Edugate/Documentation/rr3-admin/source/configfile.rst

 * pageTitlePref - if set then is included into every page's title as prefix, example:

+  .. warning:: deprecated, managed via web. you should remove it from config_rr.php file

   .. code:: php

     $config['pageTitlePref'] = 'Jagger:: ';